Gman3214/Kali-Intellisense-Project/README.md

 ### Why Kali Intellisense?

 As a penetration tester, it’s challenging to keep up with the constant flow of new tools being developed.
-On top of that, each tool comes with its own extensive list of flags and options, making it even harder to manage everything.
+On top of that, each tool comes billions and billions and billions... of flags and options, making it even harder to manage everything.
 The **Kali Intellisense Project** aims to solve this by providing a streamlined autocomplete experience directly within the terminal.
 It helps users by auto-suggesting tools and flags as they type, significantly reducing the time spent looking up documentation.

 ## Features